nodejs/node/doc/api/util.md

     `TypedArray` elements to include when formatting.
 Defaults to `100`.
 Set to `null` to show all array elements.
 Set to `0` or negative to show no array elements.
+  * `breakLength` {number} The length at which an object's keys are split across multiple lines.
+Set to `Infinity` to format an object as a single line.
+Defaults to 60 for legacy compatibility.

 The `util.inspect()` method returns a string representation of `object` that is primarily useful for debugging.
 Additional `options` may be passed that alter